prashant-sb/prashant-sb/README.md

 - 🔭 I’m currently working in <a href="https://www.veritas.com/" target="blank">Veritas Technologies LLC</a>

-- 🌱 I’m currently Working on Kubernetes and Openshift infra applications
+- 🌱 I’m currently working on Kubernetes and Openshift infra applications

 - 📫 How to reach me **prashant.sb01@gmail.com**